Supported and Unsupported Operations for Autotask Synchronization

 3. Changes to the billing cycle, friendly name, or auto-renew settings are not supported in Autotask and will result in a failed audit record for the connection operation.

-Note: Contract service adjustments should be done only through CloudCockpit.
-If you manually adjust contract services via Autotask, CloudCockpit will not be held responsible.
+Contract service adjustments should be done only through CloudCockpit.

-Update Subscription: Price Margin
+Update Subscription Price Margin

 When the price margin of an active or suspended subscription is updated, a contract service adjustment is created in Autotask for the start date of the billing period in which the change occurred.